STYLE & CULTURE: INTERVIEW

 What for you is the most profound moment in subculture?

 For me it would have to be the rise of the counter culture in the mid to late 60s.
 Characterised nowadays as The Hippies.
 It was profound for me simply becaus?
 I was at the right age to find it so.
 My entrée to into that world was the 14-Hour Technicolour Dream, held at Alexandra Palace in April 1967, just one month after the film Blow-Up was released.
 I was still a schoolboy and it was the first time I stayed out all night.
 Pink Floyd, Soft Machine, Sam Gopal and John’s Children played.
 Yoko Ono did her Cut Piece thing.
 I’ve lost it now, but for years I kept my little bit of that model’s dress.
+I didn’t capture it myself but The Beatles effected the greatest cultural movement during my lifetime.
+They had an impact in the early ‘60s that was immense.
+Their music, attitude and slightly longer than normal hair had a liberating effect on the whole world.
+It took a few years, but that effect reached every single corner of the globe.
+It was an amazing era to live through.
+For me and my camera, however, it would have to be punk, during that first six months after it first hit the headlines.
+Punk was marginalised and incorporated very quickly, but it still liberated a generation.

 How would you describe your photography, and what would you say you are always trying to reach for artistically?